zulip/zulip/help/rename-a-channel.md

 {relative|stream|all}

-1. Select a stream.
+1. Select a channel.

 {!select-channel-view-general.md!}

 1. Click the **pencil** (<i class="fa fa-pencil"></i>) icon
-   to the right of the stream name, and enter a new stream name.
+   to the right of the channel name, and enter a new channel name.

 {!save-changes.md!}